-This document is part of a series of accessibility documents published by the Web Accessibility Initiative.
-"Techniques for Web Content Accessibility Guidelines 1.0" [WCAG10-TECHS] [p.
-54] contains additional techniques and references for other formats and languages.
+This document is part of a series of documents about techniques for authoring accessible Web content.
+For information about the other documents in the series, please refer to "Techniques for Web Content Accessibility Guidelines 1.0" [WCAG10-TECHS] [p.
+54].